VectorSpaceLab/EditScore/README.md

 - **Versatile Applications**: Ready to use as a best-in-class reranker to improve editing outputs, or as a high-fidelity reward signal for **stable and effective Reinforcement Learning (RL) fine-tuning**.

 ## 🔥 News
+- **2025-10-31**: We’re thrilled to announce the **Qwen3-VL** variants of **EditScore**! 🚀 Powered by Qwen3-VL, the new 4B and 8B models achieve outstanding efficiency and performance.
+Impressively, the 4B model already matches the performance of the original 32B version, while the 8B model delivers results comparable to the original 72B model.
+The models are now available on [huggingface](https://huggingface.co/EditScore/models), see [Usage Example](#-usage-example) for how to use.
+Detailed comparisons with Qwen2.5-VL variants are in the [performance table](https://raw.githubusercontent.com/VectorSpaceLab/EditScore/refs/heads/main/assets/table_editscore_qwen3_vl.png).
 - **2025-10-27**: Released [OmniGen2-EditScore7B-v1.1](https://huggingface.co/OmniGen2/OmniGen2-EditScore7B-v1.1), achieving a **7.01 (+0.73) GEdit score** within **700 steps**, by incorporating the **reweighting strategy** from [TempFlow](https://arxiv.org/abs/2508.04324).
 Additionally, the **JSON repair process** has been enhanced using [json_repair](https://github.com/mangiucugna/json_repair), improving **EditScore’s stability** under various conditions.
 Upgrade via `pip install -U editscore`.
 - **2025-10-22**: **Introducing Our Reinforcement Learning Training Framework!**
   We're excited to release our complete RL pipeline, the result of a massive effort to simplify fine-tuning for image editing models.
 Key features include: